Johnny Wayne: Professional life

-Later life
+Personal life and death

 Wayne was a curling enthusiast and was a commentator alongside Alex Trebek and Doug Maxwell during the 1968 CBC Curling Championship.

-He married Beatrice Lokash, in 1946.
+He married Beatrice Lokash in 1946.
 They were married until her death from cancer in 1980.

 They were parents to three children, one of whom is notable historian Michael Wayne.

 Wayne died from brain cancer in 1990.
-He is buried at Holy Blossom Cemetery, in his home town of Toronto.
+He is buried at Holy Blossom Cemetery in his home town of Toronto.